DavesCodeMusings/ftpdlite/README.md

 Download ftpdlite.py and put it in your MicroPython device's /lib directory (or see below for MIP install.)
 Then run FTPdLite from main.py like the example shown below.

->You'll also need a boot.py to get your device connected to the network and set the time with NTP.
+>You'll also need a boot.py to get your device connected to the network and set the correct time with NTP.

 ```
 from ftpdlite import FTPdLite